After the Adult Guardianship Hearing

 Guardians have many responsibilities.
 Once appointed, each guardian must complete a form acknowledging all of the duties and responsibilities they are accepting.
 This is explained more fully on the Powers and Duties of a Guardian page.

-Download the following form and initial every line that applies to the kind of guardianship you were granted to let the court know you understand the responsibilities you are accepting.
+Download the following form and initial every line that applies to the kind of guardianship you were granted.
 Each guardian must complete a separate form.
 File this form with the Clerk's Office.

 The Order Appointing Guardian